Harvard SEAS logo

 Some centers, activities and institutes affiliated with Computer Science include:

 If you are interested in concentrating or doing a secondary in Computer Science, we highly recommend that you read our FAQ.
 Please also take a look at the list of our peer concentration advisors and consider reaching out to one of them for more personal information.
 We recommend all concentrators and CS-interested students at Harvard join the Harvard CS Undergraduate Piazza board.
+Information about SEAS advising events for first-years and sophomores can be found on our Canvas site.
 Finally, you might consider joining one of the many clubs and societies affiliated with computer science.

 CS Courses for sophomores